-- B1. discuss and identify good practice based on the application of appropriate ethical principles and theories in clinical research - B2. differentiate between qualitative and quantitative research methods and outcome measures related to their own area of research - B3. discuss the application of different study designs in clinical research - B4. set priorities within a project to ensure that the aims of a project are met including the appropriate means of data handling, management of a clinical database and select an appropriate statistical package for data analysis - B5. interpret data from clinical research projects in their own speciality - B6. discuss issues of peer-review, critical appraisal, and the detection and avoidance of plagiarism in their own work and that of others - B7. discuss and understand current issues relating to governance in different forms of clinical research, especially those relevant to their own chosen project and be able to prepare documents to meet the requirements of local, national and international (where appropriate) regulations and processes for obtaining permissions and approval for clinical research - B8. discuss critically various outcomes from research programmes and the different methods by which they are prepared and presented to the research community within their chosen field.
+- B1.
+Discuss and identify good practice based on the application of appropriate ethical principles and theories in clinical research. - B2.
+Differentiate between qualitative and quantitative research methods and outcome measures related to their own area of research or ageing, should the pathway be chosen. - B3.
+Discuss the application of different study designs in clinical research.

+- B4.
+Set priorities within a project to ensure that the aims of a project are met including the appropriate means of data handling, management of a clinical database and select an appropriate statistical package for data analysis. - B5.
+Interpret data from clinical researchprojects in their own speciality. - B6.
+Discuss issues of peer-review, critical appraisal, and the detection and avoidance of plagiarism in their own work and that of others. - B7.
+Discuss and understand current issues relating to governance in different forms of clinical research, especially those relevant to their own chosen project and be able to prepare documents to meet the requirements of local, national and international (where appropriate) regulations and processes for obtaining permissions and approval for clinical research. - B8.
+Discuss critically various outcomes from research programmes and the different methods by which they are prepared and presented to the research community within their chosen field including ageing if appropriate to pathway.